What are the best credit cards for year-round spending?

 Welcome bonuses sure are nice.
 But once you get them, you need the motivation to keep the card long-term, especially if there’s an annual fee payable each year.

 So, what are the best cards that will provide the maximum value for years and not just months?

 In general, you’ll want to look for cards that offer more than 1 point per pound spent on everyday purchases in order to maximise the rewards you’re getting.
 Here are our picks of the best:

-We talk about this card a lot here at TPG UK, and that’s because it’s probably the best all-around offer available right now.
+We talk about this card a lot here at TPG U.K., and that’s because it’s one of the best all-around offers available right now.

 If you were to spend, say, £2,000 per month on this card with, say 10% of this with British Airways directly, over the course of two years you would earn almost 60,000 Avios.
 Plus, you’ll get the valuable Companion Voucher every year.
 You could redeem both together for a return Club World redemption for two people from London to somewhere like Tel Aviv, Israel, or Amman, Jordan, off-peak.